grantcarthew/node-scalable-blob-store/README.md

 # Introduction
 `scalable-blob-store` is a simple local file system blob store that is designed to prevent conflicts when used with a distributed or replicated file system.

+__WARNING: API change from v0.3 to v0.4!__
+I have changed `read` and `write` to `createReadStream` and `createWriteStream`.
+This change moves some of the complexity to the consuming code but makes `scalable-blob-store` more of a lower level module.
+Now that you have access to the stream you can read and manipulate the stream on writing.
+Creating blobs using `string` and `Buffer` objects has also been removed.

 # Topics
 - [Quick Start](#quick-start)
 - [Rationale](#rationale)